JasonBock/Rocks/docs/notes/283 - Remove Casts in Generated Code and Add FAWMN.md

 return @result!;

 * The projected types, I'm thinking they should just go under the nested expectation type.
+* For `DoesNotReturn`, I'm thinking this can be simplified:

+_ = @handler.Callback is not null ?
+    @handler.Callback() : @handler.ReturnValue;

+Just call the callback if it's not null.
+Something to consider.

 More areas to test: